RCIC-UCI-Public/website-rcic/docs/source/slurm/jobs.rst

      [user@login-x:~]$ srun -p free-gpu --gres=gpu:V100:1 --pty /bin/bash -i # 5
      [user@login-x:~]$ srun -p free --x11  --pty /bin/bash -i*               # 6

-  1. use *standard* partition and charge to the *PI_LAB* account
+  1. Use *standard* partition and charge to the *PI_LAB* account
-  2. use *free* partition (where it may be killed at any time)
+  2. Use *free* partition (where it may be killed at any time)
-  3. use *free* partition and ask for 8Gb of memory per job (ONLY when you truly need it)
+  3. Use *free* partition and ask for 8GB of memory per job (ONLY when you truly need it)
-  4. use *standard* partition and ask for 4 CPUs for 10 hrs
+  4. Use *standard* partition and ask for 4 CPUs for 10 hrs
-  5. use *free-gpu* partition and ask for one GPU. :red:`DO NOT ask for more than 1 GPU!`
+  5. Use *free-gpu* partition and ask for one GPU. :red:`DO NOT ask for more than 1 GPU!`
-  6. | start an interactive session with Xforwarding enabled (option :tt:`--x11`) for GUI jobs.
+  6. | start an interactive session with Xforward enabled (option :tt:`--x11`) for GUI jobs.
-     | Note, a user  should have logged on HPC3 with ssh Xforwarding enabled see :ref:`ssh xforward`
+     | Note, a user  should have logged on HPC3 with ssh Xforward enabled see :ref:`ssh xforward`
        before running this ``srun`` command.

 .. _attach to job: